 - At the bottom of the page, look at the Device usage section, then make sure it is set on Use this device (enable).

 - If it isn’t, choose it from the drop-down menu.

 - To save the changes, click on Apply, then on OK.

-This option would help in case you have connected multiple microphones to your computer or Windows may have selected the wrong microphone.
+This option would help if you have connected multiple microphones to your computer or Windows may have selected the wrong microphone.

-To solve this, ensure that the same microphone has been selected as the default system microphone.
+To solve this, ensure the same microphone has been selected as the default system microphone.

 4. Inspect Privacy Settings